Xian Shaanxi, China Travel Guide

 Progress in urban areas.

-Obstacles in older districts.
+Difficulties in older districts.

-Plan ahead for specific needs.
+Plan for in advance specific needs.

 Public transport presents a true and cost-effective way to experience Xi'an, connecting you to all major attractions.